m3tac1ph4r/Notes/DSA_imp/Binary Search Tree/IMPORTANT POINTS FOR BST.md

 	**inorder** =[1,5,7,8,10,12]

-2. If BST if root value is 9 then left subtree will not have value grater than 9 and right subtree will not have less than 9
+2. If BST if root value is 9 then left subtree will not have value greater than 9 and right subtree will not have less than 9

 ![[IMP_PROPERTY_1.png]]